 One important limitation of DynamoDB Streams is that a stream only has events related to the entities in the table.
-And the events are not modelled as domain events from your domain – e.g. UserCreated, UserProfileUpdated.
-Instead, they are domain events for DynamoDB – INSERT, MODIFY and REMOVE.
+And the events are not modeled as domain events from your domain – e.g. UserCreated, UserProfileUpdated.
+Instead, they are domain events for DynamoDB – INSERT, MODIFY, and REMOVE.
 I find this to be a constant cognitive dissonance when working with DynamoDB Streams.

 So, in summary, these are the key differences between Kinesis and DynamoDB Streams: